Clough Williams-Ellis: Architectural career

 In 1928, Williams-Ellis wrote his book England and the Octopus (published in 1928); its outcry at the urbanization of the countryside and loss of village cohesion inspired a group of young women to form Ferguson's Gang.
 They took up Williams-Ellis's call for action and from 1927 to 1946 were active in rescuing important, but lesser-known, rural properties from being demolished.
 Shalford Mill in Surrey, Newtown Old Town Hall on the Isle of Wight and Priory Cottages in Oxfordshire were all successfully saved due to the Gang's fundraising efforts.
 The Gang endowed these properties and significant tracts of the Cornish coastline to the care of the National Trust.
 The Gang's mastermind Peggy Pollard (known within the Gang by her pseudonym Bill Stickers) and Williams-Ellis became lifelong friends.

 In 1929 Williams-Ellis bought portrait painter George Romney's house in Hampstead.

 By the 1930s, Williams-Ellis had become a fashionable British architect; he was commissioned to create numerous works throughout the UK.
 These include buildings at Stowe, Buckinghamshire, cottages in Cornwell, Oxfordshire, Tattenhall in Cheshire, and Cushendun, County Antrim, Northern Ireland.
 During the 1930s he also designed the former summit building on Wales' highest mountain, Snowdon.
 However, after a reduction in window sizes (they kept blowing in) and further alterations in the 1960s and the 1980s, it was in a poor state by the end of the 20th century.
 Prince Charles described it as "the highest slum in Wales".

 Williams-Ellis served on several government committees concerned with design and conservation and was instrumental in setting up the British national parks after 1945.
+The following year he was appointed inaugural chairman of the Stevenage Development Corporation by Lewis Silkin.
 He wrote and broadcast extensively on architecture, design and the preservation of the rural landscape.
 He was a member of the Knickerbocker Club.

 At Aberdaron he designed the Old Post Office in a vernacular style in 1950.
 An important later commission was the redesign and rebuilding of Nantclwyd Hall in Denbighshire Clough Williams- Ellis was equally capable in working in the Modernist idiom of the interwar years.
-This is well demonstrated by the recently restored Caffi Moranedd at Cricieth and the now demolished Snowdon Summit Station of 1934, which was demolished in 2007.
+This is well demonstrated by the recently restored Caffi Moranedd at Cricieth and the former Snowdon Summit Station of 1934, which was demolished in 2007.

 In 1958 Williams-Ellis was made a Commander of the Order of the British Empire (CBE) "for public services".
 He was made a Knight Bachelor in the New Years Honours List of 1972 "for services to the preservation of the environment and to architecture".
 At the time, he was the oldest person ever to be knighted.